kyleyasumiishi/markdown/README.md

 <img src="https://gdurl.com/EZfX" alt="Wireframe for tablet view" width="200" height="200" style="transform:rotate(90deg)">
 </p>

-I'm building this markdown previewer for a few reasons.
-First, it's one of the front-end library projects for <a href="https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-markdown-previewer">freeCodeCamp</a>, which is a fantastic online learning community for web development.

-Second, this markdown previewer will include several built-in templates accessible via a drop-down button, including a Markdown quick reference, a git cheat sheet, a README template, and this repository's README.
-When I build personal projects for online courses like this, I like to add a personal touch and modify them so I can get practical usage from them.
-By adding templates that I can reference in the future, I'll be building a project that will solve an actual problem I face.

-My third reason for building this project is to gain more experience using new web development technologies.
-Specifically, in this project I want to incorporate the following technologies and figure out how to solve the following problems:

-- React & Redux
-- ESLint
-- Unit Testing with Jest & Enzyme
-- Media queries for responsiveness based on device width (i.e., desktop, tablet, mobile)
+Some of the key user stories I aimed to implement included:

-- Making a dragbar to resize divs
+- A dragbar that dynamically resized divs
-- Button to copy text to a clipboard
-- Using CSS to add scrollbars to the side of divs

-Additional User Stories:
+- Several pre-built templates/options, such as a Markdown reference, Git cheat sheet, and README template (I wanted to add practicality to this app by including pre-built templates I would reference in the future)

-- Themes with semi-transparent background images and different color schemes
+- Themes with various background images and color schemes

 ## About

-I'm building this markdown previewer application as one of freeCodeCamp's front-end libraries projects.
+I built this markdown previewer application as one of freeCodeCamp's front-end libraries projects.

 freeCodeCamp is a non-profit organization that consists of an interactive learning web platform, an online community forum, chat rooms, Medium publications and local organizations that intend to make learning web development accessible to anyone.